defano/wyldcard/README.md

 ### Buttons

-Buttons come in a variety of _styles_ which affects their look-and-feel as well as their behavior.
+Buttons come in a variety of _styles_ which affect their look-and-feel as well as their behavior.
 This implementation supports the following button styles:

 Style                                    | Name          | Notes
 -----------------------------------------|---------------|------------